Sussex Scrapbook

 Gill needed a proper pair of running shoes (see her

 Brighton Marina.
-We walked to the end of the western arm, which you can see on the left of the picture.
+We walked to the end of the western arm,

 Looking from the western wall to the cliffs, with Rottingdean in the distance.